searles9/Learn_Python_Notes/17-PDFs-and-Speadsheet-CSVs/01 - Notes.md

 import PyPDF2
 ```
 #### read a pdf
-* open the pdf then create a reader object for it
+* open the pdf then create a reader object for it then extract text
 ```
 # Notice we read it as a binary with 'rb'
 f = open('Working_Business_Proposal.pdf','rb')